The 411 on College and Life Around Campus

 Chances are you’re probably hanging on to the car you had all through college and there’s nothing wrong with that!
 You may already have that car paid off and now you can just focus on your insurance payments and keeping up with your registration tags every year.

-If you’re in the market for a new vehicle, new or used, consider what your new monthly payments/down payment will be and whether or not your insurance will go up if you buy or lease a new car.
+If you are looking for a vehicle, new or use, there are a few things to consider.
+Think about what down payment and monthly payments you will have to make.
+Ask your insurance company if your rates will go up if you get a new car.
 Look at Car Max or consider shopping at a dealership during the holidays to find the best savings.

-You may be moving to a new city and starting a job that doesn’t require you to have a car.
-You may want to look into selling your car and using that money towards daily transportation costs if you will be taking the subway or riding the bus.
+If you are moving to a new city and starting a job that doesn’t require a car, look into selling your car.
+You can put that money towards transportation costs (for instance if you will take the bus or subway to work) or other new expenses.

 If you’re renting an apartment or a house, you’ll need renters insurance.
 It’s required and you’ll need to show proof that you have it before signing a lease.
-Insurance SUCKS.
-I can tell you that right now.
-But it’s 100% necessary and if something were to ever go wrong, you’ll be thankful you have it.
+Shop around a bit before you pick a policy to help save money.
+Some companies will give you a discount if you pay for the whole year upfront rather than making monthly payments.
+It may not be exciting, but you’ll be glad you have the insurance if anything ever goes wrong.

 Credit cards are a really helpful way to build up your credit if you don’t have any or if you took a hit in college.
 As long as you’re keeping up with your monthly payments, you should be okay!
 If you don’t have a credit card or don’t want one right away, that’s okay, but don’t wait too long because the sooner you start building your credit, the better.
 You’ll need a strong credit score to buy a house one day, get a new car, or even to rent an apartment or house.